-1) Connected to a detached accessory structure.

-- a) Located above or below another floor. - i) Located above another floor.
-The height of an accessory dwelling unit that would be located above another floor shall not exceed a vertical distance of 16 feet as determined in compliance with Section 35-127 (Height). - ii) Located below another floor.
-The height of an accessory dwelling unit that would be connected to a detached accessory structure and would be located below another floor shall not exceed a vertical distance of 16 feet as measured from the lowest finished floor of the accessory dwelling unit to the bottom of the support system of the floor above. - iii) Notwithstanding the above, the height of the combined structure shall not exceed a height of 25 feet as determined in compliance with Section 35.430.090 (Height Measurement, Exceptions and Limitations). - b) Located above another floor or on grade where there is no floor above.
-The height of an accessory dwelling unit that would be located above another floor or on-grade where there is no floor above shall not exceed a vertical distance of 16 feet as determined in compliance with Section 35-127 (Height). - 2) Not connected to a detached accessory structure.
-The height of an accessory dwelling unit that is not connected by any means to another structure shall not exceed a height of 16 feet as determined in compliance with Section 35-127 (Height). - 5.
+- 1) Connected to a detached accessory structure. - a) Located above or below another floor. - i) Located above another floor.
+The height of an accessory dwelling unit that is proposed to be located above another floor shall not exceed a vertical distance of 16 feet as determined in compliance with Section 35-127 (Height). - ii) Located below another floor.
+The height of an accessory dwelling unit that is proposed to be connected to a detached accessory structure and would be located below another floor shall not exceed a vertical distance of 16 feet as measured from the lowest finished floor of the accessory dwelling unit to the bottom of the support system of the floor above. - iii) Notwithstanding the above, the height of the combined structure shall not exceed a height of 25 feet as determined in compliance with Section 35-127 (Height). - b) Located above another floor or on grade where there is no floor above.
+The height of an accessory dwelling unit that is proposed to be located above another floor or on-grade where there is no floor above shall not exceed a vertical distance of 16 feet as determined in compliance with Section 35-127 (Height). - 2) Not connected to a detached accessory structure.
+The height of an accessory dwelling unit that is not connected by any means to another structure shall not exceed a height of 16 feet as determined in compliance with Section 35-127 (Height). - 7.
 Historic Landmarks Advisory Commission.
-If the accessory dwelling unit is proposed to be located entirely or partially within a building that is 50 years old or greater, then the application shall be submitted to the Historic Landmarks Advisory Commission for review and comment as to the compatibility of the proposed development with the historical context of the building, whether the development will result in a detrimental effect on any existing or potential historical significance of the building, and other factors on which the Historic Landmarks Advisory Commission may choose to comment.
+If the Director determines that the accessory dwelling unit is proposed to be located entirely or partially within a building that is historically significant, then the Director may require that the application for an accessory dwelling unit be submitted to the Historic Landmarks Advisory Commission for review and comment as to the compatibility of the proposed development with the historical context of the building, whether the development will result in a detrimental effect on any existing or potential historical significance of the building, and other factors on which the Historic Landmarks Advisory Commission may choose to comment.